benscott/scratchpads-training/meta/glossary.rst

     Countries map
         The countries map content type can be used to produce shaded presence/absence maps for taxa.
 The map regions are based on the TDWG distribution standards.

+    Cron
+        An automated command that is to be executed at a specified time.

     CSV
         Comma-separated values, a file where tabular data are separated with commas.